ethereum/execution-apis/specs/required_block_state.md

 The entire `RequiredBlockState` data format is represented by the following (SSZ-encoded and snappy-compressed) container.

-As proofs sometimes have common internal nodes, all internal nodes for proofs are aggregated for deduplication.
-They are located in the `account_nodes` and `storage_nodes` members.
+All trie nodes (account and storage) are aggregated for deduplication and simplicity.
+They are located in the `trie_nodes` members.
-Proofs refer to those nodes by index.
-A "compact" proof consists of a list of indices, indicating which node is used.
+A "compact" proof consists only of the root hash for that trie and the information required for computing the trie path.
+The trie nodes can then be traversed by locating the first node using the root hash and starting the traversal.

 The proof data represents values in the historical chain immediately prior to the execution of the block (sometimes referred to as "prestate").
 That is, `RequiredBlockState` for block `n`